okeeffed/cheat-sheets/Angular2-Basics.md

 Angular is the first large framework to adopt `Typescript`.
 The idea is to keep you in the editor.

+We can use Typescript to help enforce static typing.

 Eg. code:

 ```javascript